eclipse-archived/codewind-docs/docs/_documentations/remote-deploying-codewind.md

 You must prepare Keycloak for Codewind by changing the admin password given to the `admin` user in the previous step.

 1. Access the Administration Console by clicking the **Access URL** link provided by Step 2a.
-If you cannot locate the **Access URL** link, enter the `$ kubectl get keycloaks -n codewind` command.
+To locate the **Access URL** link, enter the `$ kubectl get keycloaks -n codewind` command.

 2. Log in to Keycloak using the Keycloak admin credentials.
         username: `admin`